 Pricing

 Note: There is no official Ackee-hosted service.
-Some third-party providers (for example Elestio) offer managed Ackee hosting on a credits-or-hourly basis, but pricing and terms vary by provider.
+Some third-party providers (like Elestio) offer managed Ackee hosting, but pricing varies by provider.

 Pros

-- Fully open-source and free to self-host so you control all your data
+- Fully open source and free to self-host — you control all your data

 - Privacy-first design: no cookies, anonymized tracking, GDPR/CCPA compliant